TMJ Treatment – Westminster, CO

 Because TMJ dysfunction can be caused by several things (i.e., bruxism, oral trauma, stress, joint inflammation), it’s important that we identify the underlying cause before deciding on a specific treatment.

 Should you be recommended for an occlusal splint, you can expect this unique device to not only protect teeth from the effects of grinding (i.e., worn tooth enamel), but it will also reduce the symptoms associated with TMJ, helping to improve your condition.
-Also, an occlusal splint will shift your jaw slightly forward, allowing your joints to rest.
 In return, you’ll experience greater relief from the pain.

 With BOTOX injections, we can target the muscles that surround the jaw joints, allowing the injectable solution to temporarily freeze them and ultimately, relax.
 Although results will only last a few months, it can be an effective option for individuals who desire a more comprehensive approach to TMJ treatment, as your dentist may recommend both BOTOX and an occlusal splint.